← All Conditions

 Endometriosis is a condition in which tissue similar to the lining of the womb grows in other parts of the body.
 When this occurs in or around the chest — including on the diaphragm, the pleura (lung lining), or within the lung itself — it is known as thoracic endometriosis.

 Thoracic endometriosis is rare but likely underdiagnosed.
-If you have a known diagnosis of endometriosis and experience cyclical chest symptoms, or if your chest symptoms have never been satisfactorily explained, a thorough investigation is warranted.
-I work closely with specialist gynaecologists to ensure that both the thoracic and gynaecological aspects of the condition are comprehensively managed.
+Dr Okiror works closely with specialist gynaecologists at GSTT to ensure both the thoracic and gynaecological aspects of the condition are comprehensively managed.

 Book a Consultation →